Telephone numbers in New Zealand: History

-Rotary telephone dials in New Zealand were numbered in reverse to most of the world, with 9 closest to the finger stop and numbers descending anticlockwise to 0, farthest from the finger stop.
-Under pulse dialling, 9 sent one pulse, 8 sent two pulses, 7 sent three pulses, and so on, with 0 sending ten pulses.
-Numbers starting with 9 were not assigned, as the single pulse could be easily misdialled.
-The digit 0 was reserved for calling the operator and numbers beginning with 1 were used for special services (for example, emergency services on 111).
+A distinctive feature of New Zealand's telephone system was that rotary telephone dials were numbered in reverse compared with most other countries, with 9 closest to the finger stop and numbers descending anticlockwise to 0.
+Under pulse dialling, this meant that 9 generated one pulse, 8 generated two pulses, and so on, with 0 generating ten pulses.
+These characteristics influenced numbering conventions on automatic exchanges.
+Numbers beginning with 9 were generally not assigned due to the risk of misdialling under pulse dialling.
+The digit 0 was reserved for the operator, while numbers beginning with 1 were used for special services.
+When the emergency number 111 was introduced in 1958, it was chosen because its pulse pattern corresponded to the British emergency number 999, allowing compatibility with British-built switching equipment.